spencerrais/spencerrais.github.io/blog/src/contents/docker-airflow-local.md

 After these commands are run the Airflow webserver will be available at 'localhost:8080' after the webserver is ready.
 This might take some time and it may appear that the webserver isn't working, but it will eventually.

+Provided that nothing has changed in the docker compose file, the airflow webserver will be accessible via using 'airflow' for both user and password fields.

+You should now have Airflow in Docker for local development!